Quocadmin/VideoAgent/readme.md

 ---

-**VideoAgent** is a multi-modal agent framework that provides comprehensive video processing capabilities.
-Leveraging state-of-the-art multimodal models and agent framework designs, VideoAgent enables sophisticated video analysis, intelligent editing, and creative content generation.
-The framework empowers users with three core functionalities: **understanding and summarizing video content**, **assembling and clipping video sequences**, and **generating creative video content** using generative technologies.
+**VideoAgent** is a **Multi-Modal Agentic Framework** designed to provide seamless and powerful video intelligence capabilities.
+VideoAgent empowers users with three core functionalities: (1) **Understanding Video Content**, enabling in-depth analysis, summarization, and insight extraction; (2) **Editing Video Clips**, offering intuitive tools for assembling, clipping, and reconfiguring content; and (3) **Remaking Creative Videos**, utilizing generative technologies to produce new, imaginative video content.
+VideoAgent is a comprehensive solution for transforming how users interact with and create video media.

 <div align="center">